OTKUSteyler/GoonCord/README.md

     bun run build
     ```
 1. In the newly created `dist` directory, run a HTTP server.
 I recommend [http-server](https://www.npmjs.com/package/http-server).
 1. Go to Settings > Developer enabled earlier.
-Enable `Load from custom url` and input the IP address and port of the server (e.g. `http://192.168.1.236:4040/shiggycord.js`) in the new input box labelled `ShiggyCord URL`.
+Enable `Load from custom url` and input the IP address and port of the server (e.g. `http://192.168.1.236:4040/gooncord.js`) in the new input box labelled `GoonCord URL`.
 1. Restart Discord.
 Upon reload, you should notice that your device will download ShiggyCord's bundled code from your server, rather than GitHub.
 1. Make your changes, rebuild, reload, go wild!

-Alternatively, you can directly *serve* the bundled code by running `bun run serve`. `shiggycord.js` will be served on your local address under the port 4040.
-You will then insert `http://<local ip address>:4040/shiggycord.js` as a custom url and reload.
+Alternatively, you can directly *serve* the bundled code by running `bun run serve`. `gooncord.js` will be served on your local address under the port 4040.
+You will then insert `http://<local ip address>:4040/gooncord.js` as a custom url and reload.
 Whenever you restart your mobile client, the script will rebuild the bundle as your client fetches it.